alabou/NMOS-MatroxOnly/Transports.md

 ## Testing

-The previous transports, along with the `urn:x-matrox:transport:rtp` transport can be tested using the forked [nmos-testing repository](https://github.com/alabou/nmos-testing.git) with the `MatroxOnly` branch.
+The previous transports, along with the `urn:x-nmos:transport:rtp` transport can be tested using the forked [nmos-testing repository](https://github.com/alabou/nmos-testing.git) with the `MatroxOnly` branch.
 The `Matrox-Transports` testsuite provides the tests for the various transports.

-Note: Currently the testsuite does not activate the Senders and Receivers to perform live/activation testing.
+Note: Currently the testsuite does not automatically activate the Senders and Receivers to perform live/activation testing.
+A manual activation may be required to perform additional testing.